 We follow the statutory National Curriculum guidance for PE.
 This ensures that we provide a broad and balanced curriculum which is accessible and meets the needs and interests of all children.
 As a school we are working to provide all children with at least two hours curricular time for high quality PE.
-This is alongside other opportunities for structured physical activity such as daily 'Wake up, Shake up' sessions.
-During playtime and lunch time children have access to play equipment to develop skills such as skipping, football, throwing and catching and balancing activities.
+This is alongside other opportunities for structured physical activity such as daily 'Wake up, Shake up,' 'Daily Mile' and 'KS1 Lunchtime Games and Activity' sessions.
+During playtime and lunch time children have access to our Outdoor Gym as well as play equipment to develop skills such as skipping, football, throwing and catching and balancing activities independently or through group play.
 The governors of the school have agreed that OAA (Outdoor and Adventurous Activities) are undertaken by children in Years 5 and 6 during a P/T residential trip every two years.